Jchow2/Video-Gaming-Revenue-/README.md

-# Nintendo E-Commerce Sales Analysis
+# Nintendo Regional Sales Analysis
 ## Data Preparations
 Playing and discussing video games has become a customary and important part of everyday life.
 Experts report that the “video game industry brought in a colossal $150 billion in revenue in 2020, and it’s estimated that there are 2.7 billion gamers across the globe.”
 (Field Level Media).
 Thus, we asked ourselves this question: What types of video games are people playing today?